Or in Full, the Olympus Maitani Digital Evolt Micro 1 Mark II

 For incredible macro shots, Focus Bracketing and Stacking lets you take several photos of a subject and then stack them into a single image with edge-to-edge clarity.
 Olympus Capture provides seamless tethered shooting through the USB 3.0 Type C port.

 Personally, this throws a bit of a spanner in the works with regards to my desire for the Panasonic GH5 when it is released next year.
-The GH5 is going to have to go some to match the Olympus O-MD E-M1 Mark II and maybe this is why Panasonic have held off the full disclosure and release…to check out the competition?
+The GH5 is going to have to go some to match the Olympus O-MD E-M1 Mark II.
+Maybe this is why Panasonic have held off the full disclosure and release.
+To check out the competition?